Zelensky calls for no-fly zone and harsher sanctions on Russia in Zoom meeting with US lawmakers - KTVZ

 ™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Kaitlan Collins, Lauren Fox, Veronica Stracqualursi and Eva McKend contributed to this report.
+CNN’s Kaitlan Collins, Lauren Fox, Eva McKend, Kylie Atwood, Oren Liebermann and Barbara Starr contributed to this report.

 Comments